jgardella/FSharpLint/docs/content/explanations/overview.md

 A single JSON file containing the default configuration for all rules is [included inside of the software](https://github.com/fsprojects/FSharpLint/blob/master/src/FSharpLint.Core/DefaultConfiguration.json).

-By default, FSharpLint will use the default configuration.
+By default, FSharpLint will try to load the config at `fsharplint.json`.
 You can override this to point to a different file, for example by using the `--lint-config` flag in the dotnet tool.

 See the [Rule Configuration page](/how-tos/rule-configuration.html) for more info.